Today’s question comes from Rob:

 THE MINIMALIST WARDROBE

-The secret to planning your minimalist wardrobe isn’t how many pieces you’ll have, it’s how often you’d like to do laundry.
+The secret to planning your minimalist wardrobe isn’t starting with a number of items you want to have, it’s determined by how often you’d like to do laundry.

 Assuming you do laundry once a week, here’s what I recommend for a starting minimalist wardrobe: